The Traveller’s Dilemma: Picking the Perfect Memory Card for Your Adventures

 I am not a huge fan of selfies, not because I don’t like the photos, but because some people can be really annoying when they are trying to get that “perfect” selfie.
 I also find people walking around with their mobile phones attached to a selfie stick to be annoying (ok rant over haha).
 But a quick selfie can be a great photo if it’s taken respectfully.

-In this photo we had just hiked to the top of Cradle Mountain and grabbed a selfie as we started the trip back down.
+In the photo on the left, we had just hiked to the top of Cradle Mountain and grabbed a selfie as we started the trip back down.

 22 Responses